 Ingredients You’ll Need

-How to Make Dairy-free Ricotta
+How to Make Vegan Ricotta

 Note: Don’t add too much lemon juice or fresh garlic if you’re making stuffed shells.
 I found those two flavorings overwhelming during my recipe testing trials.
-I enjoy adding fresh basil to this ricotta when making vegan lasagna, but it wasn’t as wonderful in the stuffed shells, for some reason.
+I do enjoy adding fresh basil to this ricotta when making vegan lasagna, but it wasn’t as wonderful in stuffed shells, for some reason.

 How to Store It

-You can store vegan ricotta in an airtight container in the fridge for up to 5 days.
+Store leftovers in an airtight container in the fridge for up to 5 days.
 If you won’t use it all by then, you can also freeze it!